C18H24O2/snow-crash/levels/level12/resources/PWN.md

-# pwn
+# flag12

-the home for this user contains an suid perl script this script takes user input and does the following:
+The home for this user contains an suid perl script

+This script takes user input and does the following:
 - substitute all lowercase letters for uppercase letters
 - finds the first space and removes everything after it

-it then runs this modified input in the following command:
+..it then runs this modified input in the following command:

 `egrep "^$xx" /tmp/xd 2>&1`

-where `$xx` is the input
+..where `$xx` is our user-controlled input.

-we use `/*/` to access a directory where we have permissions, and add a script that runs getflag, and in full uppercase letters to not be affected by the string modification we then use curl to run our script:
+We use globbing `/*/` to access a directory where we have permissions, and add a script that runs getflag, and in full uppercase letters to not be affected by the string modification, and then run `curl` to pass on params to the web server:

 ```bash
 cat <<EOF